PDT42/AnyBase/doc/entities/asset_types.md

 ## Bookable AssetTypes

-Bookable [AssetType]s are basically just normal [AssetType]s who have the 'is_bookable' flag set to true and define a 'bookable_type_id'.
-For these [AssetType]s, when they are created, the [AssetTypeManager] creates an additional [AssetType] the 'bookable_type'.
-The 'bookable_type' is intended as a super type for each [AssetType] who realizes a booking of an asset of this type.
+Bookable AssetTypes are basically just normal AssetTypes who have the 'is_bookable' flag set to true and define a 'bookable_type_id'.
+For these AssetTypes, when they are created, the [AssetTypeManager] creates an additional AssetType the 'bookable_type'.
+The 'bookable_type' is intended as a super type for each AssetType who realizes a booking of an asset of this type.

+> ### Example
+>
 >In the libraries usecase, an obvious bookable would be a Book.
-When creating the Book, the user would make the Book bookable, by checking the appropriate box in the creation form.
+When creating the Book, the user >would make the Book bookable, by checking the appropriate box in the creation form.
 >
 >
 > ![Bookable Type][bookable_type]